rsamec/react-designer/README.md

 # react-designer

 React designer is WYSIWYG editor for **easy content creation** (legal contracts, business forms, marketing leaflets, awesome inforgrafics, technical guides, visual reports, rich dashboards, tutorials and other content, etc.).

+The content can be published in the form of [reactive-documents](http://hand-formvalidation.rhcloud.com) to user via [react-publisher](https://github.com/rsamec/react-publisher).

-The documents created are called as [reactive-document](http://hand-formvalidation.rhcloud.com), because of its dynamic substance.
+**Reactive documents** because of its dynamic substance.
 Reactive document ensures the user experience of paper and pan and enables document to adapt to user actions and its preferences.
-The content can be published to user via [react-publisher](https://github.com/rsamec/react-publisher).

 It is using [react](https://facebook.github.io/react/) framework for rendering documents.